westmcmillen/TaskTracker/README.md

 ## Server

-You will need to setup a postgres database on your local machine.
-The database should bbe named 'task_tracker'.
-Inside this database, you will need to create a table named 'task' and another table named 'archive'.
+To begin, you will need to setup a postgres database on your local machine.
+The database should be named 'task_tracker'.
+Inside this database, you will need to create a table named 'task' and a second table named 'archive'.
 Both tables should have the following schema:

 1. id: varchar
 2. created_at: timestamp